Fractional Sobolev processes on Wasserstein spaces and their energy-minimizing particle representations with

 In step $(a)$, we applied Fatou's lemma on the measure space $(\Gamma \times \mathbb{P}, \mathcal{B}(\Gamma) \otimes \mathcal{F}, \bm{\pi})$.
 Clearly, for any $(\gamma,\omega) \in \Gamma \times \Omega$,

 To achieve step $(b)$, we first revert the integral back to its disintegrated form.
 Next, we note that for fixed $m$ in the integrand, the function

 is continuous in $\gamma$ (for any $\omega$), in particular, it is lower-semi continuous in $\gamma$ (for any $\omega$).
-Thus, this step is due to the narrow convergence of the random measures $(\pi_{n_k})_k$ to $\pi$ and \eqref{eq:narrow_conv_lsc_func_random}. \\ Step $(c)$ is a direct consequence of the construction of $\pi_{n_k}$ and the compatibility assumption, as in the deterministic case.
+Thus, this step is due to the narrow convergence of the random measures $(\pi_{n_k})_k$ to $\pi$ and \eqref{eq:narrow_conv_lsc_func_random}. \\ Step $(c)$ is a direct consequence of the construction of $\pi_{n_k}$ and the compatibility assumption (here we use the all-pairs optimality condition \eqref{eq:2D_marginal_Upsilon_omega_all}).
 Ignoring the zero sets in the integration again, we notice that once $n_k$ gets larger than $m$, the measure $\pi_{n_k}^\omega$ gives us the optimal coupling between any two measures at times of the form $i/2^m$ with $i$ being an integer, and hence the value of the integral does not change anymore. \\ Finally, step $(d)$ is due to the fact that the curve $t \mapsto \mu$ is a continuous curve $P_{p, \Omega}(\mathcal{X})$, making

 continuous.
 Indeed, for any sequence $(t_m,s_m) \to (t,s)$, we can estimate